andybalze/magstripe-decoder/README.md

 # Magstripe Decoder
-Used to display magstripe date in a shell
+Used to display magstripe track 1 data in a shell